colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-16-02-23-818758-the-evolution-of-the-corpus-callosum-insights-from-comparative-anatomy.md

 ---
 layout: post
-title: ""The Evolution of the Corpus Callosum: Insights from Comparative Anatomy""
+title: "The Evolution of the Corpus Callosum: Insights from Comparative Anatomy"
 description: " "
 date: 2023-09-18
 tags: [neuroscience, evolution]